|

 Photograph Collection, 1950 and undated

-2 negatives and 2 copy prints: b&w: 4 x 5
+2 B/W negatives and 2 copy prints: 4 x 5

 SWCPC 619

-Picks," a Lubbock rock group of the 1950s, sang back-up vocals for Buddy Holly in the
+Lubbock rock group of the 1950s, sang back-up vocals for Buddy Holly in the

 recording studio.
 "The Crickets" did not sing.